mcdonnellb/Boggle-online/README.md

 * In order for input methods to work  correctly in the deployed mock terminal,
 I added a new line character at the  end of the text inside the input method.
 Without this extra line, the text for the import  request will not show up in the terminal.
-* I got the initial gspread error when the code was deployed to Heroku
+* I got the initial gspread error when the code was deployed to Heroku which needed to be addressed with some additions to my requirements.txt file.
 * Timer was running independently so I needed to go back and check through my code, and I realised the function needed to be called after the characters were generated
+* Boggle Board Grid was either displaying 16 random characters in one line, or a grid of 4x4 with the top line containing random characters, and the lines below repeating the same characters.
 *
-*

-## Solved Issues

-*
-*
-*

 ## Remaining Bugs
+* Grid Display repeating
 *
 *
-*

 ## Quirks
+* One quite obvious quirk is my Boggle Board having square brackets and commas still intact.
+This was something I hoped to remove but I actually think the square brackets help give the board a grid- like appearance.

+* The timer is hidden as I was unable to prevent this from overwriting the user input text.
+It still runs in the background, you just can't see it or see how much time is left which is a shame.

 ## Future Development
-This game is best suited as a multi-player game which would really enhance the user experience and emotional attachement to the game.
+* This game is best suited as a multi-player game which would really enhance the user experience and emotional attachement to the game.
 This is something I plan on working on for future iterations.
+* I would definitley improve upon the game logic, only allowing a certain number of vowels, consonats and 1/2 Qu characters.
+* I would also add logic for the computer to calculate the amount of English words found on the board and then run a comparison to what the end user found.

 ## Validation Testing
 * PEP8 - as per below picture there were no errros retured from https://PEP8online.com